Softcatala/transcribe-service/README.md

 ## Estimation

-The system keeps record of how much time each filetype (mp3, mp4, etc) was needed to transcribe.
+The system keeps record of how much time each filetype (mp3, mp4, etc) was needed to transcribe it.
 It builds a ratio of MB/s which the system can process than it's used to estimate future files.
 The sample data points used to calculated this are the last ones, then if the hardware, version of the transcription tool or other external factor changes, the system will self-adjust based on the time need to do recent transcriptions.